 Getting Started With Child Therapy

-Knowing a little bit about what to expect can make new experiences easier.
-In that spirit, here's a snapshot of the steps in the child therapy process.
-I am happy to answer any questions along the way.
+Knowing what to expect can make new experiences easier.
+In that spirit, here's a snapshot of the steps in the therapy process.

 Set up an Introductory Phone Call

-Contact me to set up a no-cost 15 minute introductory phone call.
-I am happy to speak with you about any questions you have about therapy, even if you are not 100% sure about therapy for your child.
-Even if we decide not to meet in person, I may be able to help you by suggesting other resources or providers.
-I look forward to speaking with you.
+Contact me to set up a free 15 minute introductory phone call.
+I'll be glad to speak with you about any questions you have, even if you are not 100% sure about therapy for your child.
+If we decide not to meet in person, I may be able to help you by suggesting other resources or providers.

 Review the Welcome Packet

-If we decide to meet in person, I will email you my Welcome Packet to orient you to my practice.
-Before the first appointment, please set aside some time to review it.
+If we set up a time to meet in person, I will email you my Welcome Packet to orient you to my practice.
+Before the first appointment, set aside some time to review it.

-The Welcome Packet orients you to my practice and allows you to share some background information.
-Print and complete the Information Form and Consent form.
-To protect your and your child's privacy, please do not email me the completed forms.
+Print and complete the information form and consent form.
+To protect your child's privacy, do not email me the completed forms.